vacuumlabs/cardano-hw-cli/docs/cip36-registration-example.md

 # Requirements

-[TODO add Ledger app and Trezor Firmware versions]
+CIP-36 support:
+* on Ledger, Cardano app version 6.0.2 and above
+* on Trezor, firmware 2.5.3 and above

 # Create CIP36 vote keys